sivakesavar/youtube_summariser/README.md

 A powerful web application that uses Large Language Models (LLMs) to generate comprehensive, customizable summaries of YouTube videos.

+## Overview

+This application provides an intuitive interface for users to summarize YouTube videos using advanced LLM technology.
+It extracts video transcripts, processes them through OpenRouter's LLM API, and presents structured, interactive summaries with customizable options.

 ## Features

 - **Intuitive URL Input**: Easily paste YouTube video URLs to generate summaries